Thousands gather at dawn ceremony to mark Gallipoli centenary

 "To us, Gallipoli is also a byword for the best characteristics of Australians and New Zealanders, especially when they work side by side, in the face of adversity," said New Zealand Prime Minister John Key in his speech at the ceremony.

-The peninsula has become a site of pilgrimage for visitors from Australia and New Zealand in particular, who honour their fallen in graveyards halfway around the world on ANZAC Day each year.
+The peninsula has become a site of pilgrimage for visitors from Australia and New Zealand in particular, who honor their fallen in graveyards halfway around the world on ANZAC Day each year.

 "The dawn service - it's such an amazing place to be.
 With those people there you feel so lucky to be part of such a moving service," Colin Dale, a tour leader from Australia who brought 150 Australians and New Zealanders said.